-In exchange for this unusual benefit, CO-WINS is legally obligated to represent all employees in the workplace, including those who choose not to join the union as members.
+In exchange for the monopoly on this particular service, Colorado WINS is legally obligated to represent all employees in the workplace, including those who choose not to join the union as members.

-No. All provisions of the collective bargaining agreement between the union and your employer will continue to govern your employment.
-Your wages, health benefits, retirement and anything else governed by the collective bargaining agreement will remain unchanged if you opt out of CO-WINS.
+No. Under state law, the union contract is binding on all employees in a bargaining unit, regardless of whether they are technically union “members.”
+Your compensation, health benefits, retirement, and anything else governed by the collective bargaining agreement will remain unchanged if you opt out of Colorado WINS.

 People have many reasons for not wanting to support the union.
 Some simply do not believe the services the union provides are worth the dues it charges.
 Others may find the union’s one-size-fits-all agenda does not serve them well because they are new to the profession, have a specialty that is not acknowledged in bargaining, or they believe their effectiveness is undercompensated.
 Some resent the union’s role in enabling and defending underperforming employees.
 Many find the union’s political activity and use of dues to advance partisan causes, candidates and ideology distasteful.
 Still others believe that union officials are corrupt and unaccountable to their membership.